sjoset/swift_portal_downloader/src/swift_portal_downloader/INFO.md

 - When searching the portal, we convert this swift name to a conventional name by using the regular expressions search operation, however, some names cannot be convered using this method, thus a manual naming scheme is used.
-- If a swift name is not able to be convered when generating the observation list and it is not found in the naming scheme, then you will be required to enter the conventional name and update the name scheme.
+- If a swift name is not able to be convered when generating the observation list and it is not found in the naming scheme, then you will be required to enter the conventional name and update the naming scheme.
-- The manual name scheme can be viewed or edited at any time.
+- The manual naming scheme can be viewed or edited at any time.